Arrested on heating: controlling the motility of active droplets by temperature: Results and discussion

 We continue with a discussion of the chemical dynamics during the droplet arrest, to motivate the hysteresis in the re-onset of motion; and of the corresponding flow field to investigate the interfacial mode evolution.

-The field of spent chemical fuel affects the interfacial Marangoni gradients driving the droplet~\cite{izzet2020_tunable,hokmabad2021_emergence,ramesh2022_interfacial}.
-We visualise it by doping the droplet with the fluorescent dye Nile Red, which co-moves with the oil phase into the filled micelles, and extracting the fluorescence intensity $I$ under videomicroscopy~\cite{hokmabad2022_chemotactic} (Video S4).
-In fig.~\ref{fig:fluo}, we analyze the chemical dynamics for one droplet during a heating and cooling cycle, by a speed-coded trajectory (a), a kymograph of $I$ around the droplet perimeter, $\theta$ vs. time and recorded temperature (b), and with micrographs at the times marked I--IV (c).
+The self-generated field of spent fuel in the local environment affects the droplet motility, both via chemorepulsive gradients ~\cite{izzet2020_tunable,hokmabad2021_emergence} and via accumulation of filled micelles, which suppresses the interfacial activity~\cite{ramesh2023_interfacial}.
+We visualize this field by doping the droplet with the fluorescent dye Nile Red~\cite{hokmabad2022_chemotactic}, which co-moves with the oil phase into the filled micelles, and extract the fluorescence intensity $I$ from videomicroscopy data (Movie S4).
+In Fig.~\ref{fig:fluo}, we analyze these chemical dynamics for one droplet during a heating and cooling cycle, showing a speed-coded trajectory (a), a kymograph of $I$ around the droplet perimeter, $\theta$ vs. time and recorded temperature (b), and micrographs at the times marked I--IV (c).

-During heating, the droplet transitions from unsteady to straight swimming to immotility (Fig.~\ref{fig:fluo}a).
-We note that this particular experiment featured some global drift causing translation even in the immotile state (see Video S4 and SI).
-In the kymograph, at $T < \SI{26}{\celsius}$, the band corresponding to the chemical trail translates in the angular space due to the reorientation of the droplet (I).
+During heating, the droplet transitions from unsteady to straight swimming to immotility (Fig.~\ref{fig:fluo}a, and Movie S4.
+We note again slight drift in the swimming medium, see SI section 10).
+In the kymograph (Fig.~\ref{fig:fluo}b), at $T < \SI{26}{\celsius}$, the band corresponding to the chemical trail translates in the angular space due to the reorientation of the droplet (I).
 At $T \approx \SI{26}{\celsius}$, the droplet slows down and comes to a halt.
-As the system is cooled down to $T \approx \SI{21}{\celsius}$, the inactive droplet still solubilises isotropically, and oil-filled micelles accumulate around the perimeter $\theta$.
+As the system is cooled down to $T \approx \SI{21}{\celsius}$, the inactive droplet still solubilizes isotropically, and oil-filled micelles accumulate around the perimeter $\theta$.
 Correspondingly, the band in the kymograph widens over the entire angular space (II).
-The accumulated filled micelles block empty micelles from reaching the interface \cite{ramesh2022_interfacial,morozov2020_adsorption}, such that even more mixed micelles need to disintegrate to restart activity.
-Thus, the motility transition temperature is lowered, here to $T_\text{start} = \SI{16.8}{\celsius}$, where the droplet escapes the oil-filled micelle cloud (III) and swims away (IV).
-Notably, the regime of straight swimming is bypassed on cooling: outside the cloud of spent fuel, more TTAB has been released at the same temperature, such that the droplet experiences a higher \Pen{} once it escapes its self-generated trap.
+We know from experiments in pure TTAB media that these accumulations locally suppress the interfacial activity~\cite{ramesh2023_interfacial,morozov2020_adsorption}, as the density of empty micelle `fuel' is reduced - it follows that in the presence of oil-filled micelles even more mixed micelles need to disintegrate to restart activity.
+Thus, the motility transition temperature is lowered, here to $T_\text{start} = \SI{16.8\pm 0.2}{\celsius}$, where the droplet escapes the oil-filled micelle cloud (III) and swims away (IV).